trungtrinh44/ibnn/README.md

 During training, the KL weight increases from 0 to 1 for some epochs.
 In my experiment, for a run of 300 epochs, I perform KL weight anneal for 200 epochs, but this value can change depend on your application.

+It is important to initilize the means of the posterior components using `Normal(1, sigma)` with a suitable `sigma` value (0.75 or 0.5 works fine) and choose a suitable standard deviation for the prior `Normal(1, s)`, for small network `s = 0.3` is a good value.